 A more recent survey from 2023 shows that the average monthly rent for students is £535, which totals £6,420 over a year.
 However, this average masks the significant regional variations across the UK.
 For instance, the monthly rent in London is a steep £633 (£7,596 annually), while Yorkshire is more affordable at £550 per month (£6,600 annually).
 Northern Ireland emerges as the most economical option, with an average monthly rent of just £319 (£3,828 annually).
 With the average maintenance loan sitting at £485 per month, it's clear that this financial aid often falls short of covering accommodation costs, leaving students to seek additional support from family or part-time employment.

 Private sector accommodation

-The survey also found that 46% of students live in a privately rented home, 20% live in university accommodation, 15% live with their parents, and 12% live in private halls.
+The survey also revealed that 46% of students choose private rentals, 20% stay in university accommodation, 15% live with their parents, and 12% opt for private halls.